dreamcatcher-tech/network/Inbox/2023-01-12 1035 Jest runner in vscode.md

 These same resources can also serve as hosting for things like webservers, or chain services.

 Make a strong gateway that hosts static content and then allow more transient computers to provide chain compute for services.

+Weird to have save files, unsaved files, and committed files.
+The filesystem is a type of commit, so why not just make it all be uncommited, and edits are just saved instantly to chain ?
+Can make a form of micro commit if you want to take a little snapshot, to go back to or to cause file runners to kick in.